Orange Line (Bangkok): Western section tender delay and litigation

+In November 2024, AECOM has been chosen by CH.
+Karnchang Plc (CK) is the lead designer for the western section, while Egis is to offer project management and supervision services on a section.
+EPC consultancy services were handled by Dorsch Gruppe and its Asian subsidiary, along with China Railway No. 2 Engineering Group Co., Ltd.

-Construction Progress
+Construction progress

+Eastern section

 Construction contracts were signed on 9 February 2017 between the MRTA and CKST Joint Venture consortium.
 Construction finally started in June 2017 with a 1980 day construction period with a scheduled opening in October 2022.
-Project construction is divided into 4 contracts.
-The eastern section new planned opening date is 2023.